 The August 2015 Princeton Review’s “Best 380 Colleges” has praised New College’s excellent faculty and academics, available at a low cost to families.
 “The combination of NCF’s incredibly low tuition and rigorous, individualized academic program make it a tremendous value for both in-state and out-of-state students,” the Review’s authors write.
 The Princeton Review’s 2016 guide assembles data from each college to rate them in several categories.
 New College scored 94 out of 100 overall for academics.

 Ranked #12: Forbes "Best Value Colleges"

-New Colleges is ranked No. 12 in its 2014 list of "Best Value" colleges, institutions that "deliver the goods without picking your pocket."
+New Colleges is ranked No. 15 in its 2015 list of "Best Value" colleges, institutions that "deliver the goods without picking your pocket."
 It is New College's highest placement in the Forbes list since 2008.
 New College also placed 229th of 650 in its Top Colleges list.

 Ranked #13: Kiplinger's 100 Best Values in Public Colleges

 New College is ranked No. 13 in its “100 Best Values in Public Colleges” for 2015, and was ranked No. 1 among small public colleges.
 This marked the 12th consecutive time that New College has placed among the nation’s top 20 public colleges overall on the Kiplinger’s list of schools delivering a stellar education at an affordable price.